arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 The Android Debug Bridge (ADB) provides direct shell access via USB connection, making it ideal for quick access when the board is connected to your computer, without requiring any network setup.

-To use this method, you'll need a USB-C® cable and ADB tools installed on your computer.
+To use this method, you will need a USB-C® cable and ADB tools installed on your computer.
 Once connected, the board can be verified by running `adb devices`, which lists all connected devices.

 Then run `adb shell` to enter the board's shell environment.
 This method is particularly useful during initial setup or when network connectivity is not available.